karthik/rstudio2019/README.md

 **Setting up Binder for your analysis**

-I have captured all the various ways to set up mybinder with a R project in a [separate document](binder-notes.md)
+I have captured all the various ways to set up mybinder with a R project in a [separate document](binder-notes.md).
+Also check out this new and experimental package called [`holepunch`](https://github.com/karthik/holepunch) to help you automate setup for a binder project.

 Are you interested in setting up or hosting a binderhub for the R community?
 Get in touch via the issues.